floodyberry/poly1305-donna/README.md

 and link against poly1305.o

 The .c source for the SSE2 versions is for inspection only.
-Compilers are not guaranteed to generate decent code, so I included .s versions compiled with icc for the best performance.
+Compilers are not guaranteed to generate decent code, so I included .s versions compiled with icc (or gcc!) for the best performance.

+SSE2 assembler is PIC safe and works under MinGW/MinGW64.

 # USAGE